pushexpress/pushexpress-android-sdk/README.md

 }
 ```

-### Step 7.
+### Step 6.
 Build and try to send push

-Use [PushExpress Documentation](https://push.express) to learn how to view app installs
+Use [Push.Express Documentation](https://push.express) to learn how to view app installs
 on your devices and send notifications.